maram-daas/Crous-Housing-Monitor/README.md

 # 🏠 CROUS City Monitor

-**A desktop application that monitors CROUS housing listings in France and instantly notifies you via Telegram.**
+**A desktop web scraper application that monitors CROUS housing listings in France and instantly notifies you via Telegram.**

 It works **only** with the official CROUS website:
 🔗 [https://trouverunlogement.lescrous.fr/](https://trouverunlogement.lescrous.fr/)